Posted: 07/05/2011 | July 5, 2011

 Francesco, the owner of my hostel, had invited me to this festival of all things Greek.
 Francesco’s hostel is an institution on Ios.
 Everyone knows it.
 He and his wife remembered me from last year, and over the weeks, I’d become more and more integrated into the hostel family.
 It was like I worked there but didn’t have to do anything.

 One night as I was turning up at the bar, Francesco asked me if I had any plans.

 “You have any meetings now?
 What are you doing?”
 (It was 10 at night.)

 “None, I’m just going to talk to people on the patio.”

-“OK, I’m going to take you to a Greek festival at the monastery in the mountains.”
+“OK, I’m going to take you to the festival of St. John at the monastery in the mountains.”

 If there’s one thing people learn quickly on Ios, it’s that you never say no to Francesco.
 He has an imposing personality and is quite a big figure in the community.
 It may sound like he is asking, but he isn’t.
 Francesco has the great ability to phrase a command as a question.

 Not that I would ever say no anyway.
 How could I skip an opportunity to have a truly Greek evening just to hang out with more tourists?
 I can do that any day.
 But the chance to be shown something like this?
 Wouldn’t dream of skipping it.
 This is the kind of stuff I travel for.

 We headed up the mountain, me keeping my eyes shut as we veered along the tiny, winding mountain track in the dark.
 Francesco assured me we were fine, but I winced at every bump in the road.
 I don’t like heights, and I’m always afraid I’m going to tumble off the edge.

 “You a city boy, huh?
 Don’t worry.
 I’ve been on these roads all my life!” he assured me.